-- Close the vapor outlet valve. - Turn the black burner control knob clockwise from the ON position to the PILOT position. - Ensure that the liquid inlet valve remains open (closing this valve cuts off the fuel supply to the pilot light) during the entire shut down period. - Ensure that all valves between the liquid inlet valve and the fuel source remain open during the entire shut down period.
+- Turn the burner control knob from the ON position to the PILOT position. - Ensure that the liquid inlet valve remains open (closing this valve cuts off the fuel supply to the pilot light) during the entire shut down period. - Ensure that all valves between the liquid inlet valve and the fuel source remain open during the entire shut down period.